Bill Nuttall: Coach

 Florida International University hired Nuttall in 1975 to coach the men's soccer team.
 He held that position for five seasons, compiling a 56-18-1 record.
 In 1979, he was the play by play commentator for ESPN's first soccer broadcast, a college game between Indiana University and the University of Minnesota.
 Nuttall then worked as an assistant coach with the Fort Lauderdale Strikers from 1979 to 1984.

 Executive

 Nuttall served as the Director of Player Personnel for the Dallas Sidekicks from 1984 to 1985.
 In 1985, he became a Vice President of Marketing and Promotion with Mitre Sports International.
 In July 1991, the United States Soccer Federation hired Nuttall as General Manager for the U.S. national teams.
-In September 1998, he moved to Diadora.
-He is currently the owner of Golden Viking Sports.
+In September 1998, he became President of Diadora America.
+He was the owner of Golden Viking Sports before retiring around 2015.